-For my part, the lack of cover on the underside has a certain “gschmäckle”.
+For my part, the lack of cover on the underside does not seem right.
 If you put the printer on a screwdriver or the like, a short circuit or the like could very quickly occur.

-The wiring itself is absolutely fine to my non-electrician mind.
-No cable was disconnected or worried in any way.
+The wiring is fine to my non-electrician mind.
+No cable was disconnected or looked to be in any way.
 The rest of the processing of the printer is also exemplary.
 Nothing looks shaky or cheap.

-The lack of a cover on the underside leads to a certain volume due to the fan in the power supply when it is later printed.
-The mainboard has permanently integrated drivers on the circuit board and therefore the printer cannot be made quieter without the complete replacement of the mainboard by installing quieter drivers.
+The lack of a cover on the underside makes the fan in the power supply noisy during printing operations.
+The mainboard has permanently integrated drivers on the circuit board.
+Therefore, the printer cannot be made quieter without completely replacing the mainboard by installing quieter drivers.

-The scope of delivery also includes a holder for the filament rolls, which is so large that normal rolls can also be placed on it.
-With very small roles, the strong axis of the bracket is likely to cause a problem.
+The scope of delivery also includes a holder for the filament rolls.
+The holder is so large that normal rolls can also be placed on it.
+With very small rolls, the strong axis of the bracket is likely to cause a problem.

-In addition, a filament runout sensor is also included, which is mounted directly on the extruder and has a strange angle for my taste.
+In addition, a filament runout sensor is also included.
+The sensor is mounted directly on the extruder and has a strange angle for my taste.
 I haven’t quite risen to the question of whether the roll should deliver the filament from below or from above. 🙂

 The printhead is neatly assembled and preassembled and makes a valuable first impression.
 I like it when the wire harness plugs into a connector on the printhead.
-If necessary, you can replace the entire printhead and don’t have to pull cables from the mainboard to the printhead for each element, or cobble together cables somewhere with the soldering iron.
+If necessary, you can replace the entire printhead.
+You don’t have to pull cables from the mainboard to the printhead for each element, or cobble together cables somewhere with the soldering iron.

-The print bed has an extra pressure plate on the heating bed, which is held in place with the foldback clips and does not hold magnetically.
+The print bed has an extra pressure plate on the heating bed.
+The plate is held in place with the foldback clips and does not hold magnetically.
 The surface is slightly rough (almost reminiscent of sandpaper) and holds prints incredibly well!

 I’ll show you the enclosed plate after 3-4 prints.
-Each time I had freshly leveled and reset and set the nozzle a little higher (i.e. more distance between nozzle and plate) and nothing helped.
-The rough surface is just awfully handy and keeps the prints bombproof.
+Each time I had to freshly level, reset and set the nozzle a little higher (i.e. more distance between nozzle and plate), but the models could not adhere well.

-That’s why I put on the cheap printing plate I trusted and * zack * everything worked without any problems.
+That’s why I put on the cheap printing plate I trusted and with that, things worked without any problems.
 The printed numbers, for example, held on super well during printing.
 There was no warping and as soon as the plate had cooled down, you could literally flick the prints away with your finger.

 The filament remains on the orig.
 I couldn’t remove the plate either cold or warm, or with a spatula or IPA.
 Rarely seen anything like this. 🙂

-If the SD card is accidentally removed during a printout (who does that?), The printer also has a resume function.
+In case the SD card is accidentally removed during a printout (who does that?), the printer also has a resume function.
 This means that printing can be continued after inserting the SD card.

 Once the printer is assembled, the usual homing test follows to see if all cables etc. are properly connected and the print head moves in the right direction and stops at the end stops.
-Then preheat, disable the stepper and level with a piece of paper.
-You can start right away.
+After that, preheat the print bed, disable the stepper and level it with a piece of paper.

-At best, you should already have filament at home, since the scope of delivery really only contains a tiny bit of it.
+You should already have filament at home, since the one provided in the scope of delivery is really small.
 You definitely won’t get far with it.